Cyber4tff/Rope/Home.md

 **Disclaimer**:
 This repository is only intended for use on Windows (with Nvidia CUDA).
 If you're using Linux, please refer to [GitHub - aquawaves/Rope-experimental: GUI-focused roop with Linux support](https://github.com/aquawaves/Rope-experimental).

+1. Select a folder, or create one (not /system32).
+Once you're in that folder, you can right-click it and select, 'Open in Terminal'

-1. Clone the repository to your device:
+2. Clone the repository to your computer.
+Select a user-created folder:

 ```
 git clone https://github.com/Hillobar/Rope
 cd Rope
 ```

-2. Set up a local venv
+or,

+Download the .zip from Github and unzip to your folder

+3. Set up a local venv.
+Inside CMD, make sure you are in the Rope folder. you should have /rope, /models, as subfolders.

 ```
 # create the virtual environment